Mission Statement & Policies

 Our mission is to inspire lifelong learning and to actively promote personal enrichment by connecting community members to information, ideas, culture, unique historical resources, and each other in a tradition of innovation and excellence.

 Art Gallery and Art Jury

-The Art Gallery of the Concord Free Public Library is administered by the Town’s Library Committee and by representatives from the local art community.
+The Art Gallery of the Concord Free Public Library is administered by the Friends of the Library and by representatives from the local art community.
 An art jury is held once to several times a year in order to select work of qualified artists for display in the art gallery.

 The Concord Free Public Library does not charge for the use of the gallery, and takes no commission from any sales.
 It carries NO insurance on its content and CANNOT accept responsibility for the theft or damage to any property accepted on loan from the artist.
 Setting up and taking down the exhibit is the responsibility of the artist(s).
 Each exhibit is displayed for approximately four weeks.

 Art jurors ask for five representative pieces that exemplify the body of work planned for an upcoming exhibit; i.e., five pieces representing one complete show, instead of a sampling of all of an artist’s work.

 In addition to the exhibition of art or photography, the Concord Free Public Library exhibits material from its own collection, as well as any material that may be of general interest to the community.